Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 The only thing that's left to say is quite obvious...

-Don't hesitate to critisize, applaud, highlight, annotate, comment about anything and everything on this blog!
+Don't hesitate to critisize, applaud, highlight, annotate, comment on anything and everything on this blog!
 Feel free to leave a few words or even submit a Pull Request on GitHub to get involved.